econner/econner.github.com/_posts/2013-01-19-understanding-evented-servers.markdown

 incorrect to think of a TCP connection as some physical, dedicated wire going from google.com to your computer.

-Obviously this isn't how the internet works, but I think there's a tendency to think of the abstraction in that way.
-In reality a connection is nothing more than a 4-tuple: (source ip address, source port, destination ip, destination port).
+Obviously this isn't how the internet works, but there's a tendency to think of the abstraction in that way.
+In reality a connection is nothing more than a 4-tuple: (source ip, source port, destination ip, destination port).
 This 4-tuple also uniquely defines a socket.
 Any socket with a field differing in any one of these values is a different socket.